AhmetZamanis/KaggleStoreSales/ReportPart1.md

-- Since we are ultimately interested in improving our model’s performance in 2017 predictions, and we already validated model 1 on 2017, we’ll perform the final time decomposition in sklearn, which allows predictions on the fitted data.
+- Since we are ultimately interested in improving our model’s performance in 2017 predictions, and we already validated model 1 on 2017, we’ll perform the final time decomposition in sklearn, which allows predictions on the training data.

 ``` python
 # Perform time decomposition in Sklearn